-- Setup, presetting and measuring with touch trigger probes
+- Setup, presetting, and measuring with touch trigger probes

-Workpiece touch probes\ from HEIDEN-HAIN help you to reduce costs in the workshop and in series production: Together with the TNC 640, touch probes can automatically perform setup, measuring and inspection functions.
+Workpiece touch probes from HEIDENHAIN help you to reduce costs in the workshop and in series production: Together with the TNC 640, touch probes can automatically perform setup, measuring, and inspection functions.

-The stylus of a TS touch trigger probe is deflected upon contact with a workpiece surface.
+The stylus of aTS touch trigger probe is deflected upon contact with a workpiece surface.
 At that moment the TS generates a trigger signal that, depending on the model, is transmitted either by cable or over an infrared beam to the control.

-The touch probe\ is inserted directly into the machine tool spindle.
+The touch probe is inserted directly into the machine tool spindle.
 It can be equipped with various shanks depending on the machine.
 The ruby ball tips are available in several diameters, and the styli in different lengths.

-\ Machine and TNC must be specially adapted by the machine tool builder.
+Machine and TNC must be specially adapted by the machine tool builder.

-Touch probes with cable connection for signal transmission for machines with manual tool change and for grinding machines and lathes:
+Touch probes with cable connection for signal transmission for machines with manual tool change, as well as for grinding machines and lathes:

-TS 260 - New generation, axial or radial cable
+TS 260 - New generation, axial or radial cable connection

-Touch probe with radio or infrared signal transmission for machines with automatic tool change:
+Touch probes with radio or infrared signal transmission for machines with automatic tool change:

-TS 460 - New-generation standard touch probe for radio and infrared transmission with compact dimensions, energy-saving mode, optional collision protection and thermal decoupling
+TS 460 - New-generation standard touch probe for radio and infrared transmission with compact dimensions, energy-saving mode, optional collision protection, and thermal decoupling

+TS 642 - Activation by switch in the taper shank, infrared transmission

-TS 444 - Battery-free voltage supply through integrated air turbine generator from compressed air, for infrared transmission, with compact dimensions TS 740 - High probing accuracy and repeatability, low probing force, with infrared transmission
+TS 740 - High probing accuracy and repeatability, low probing force, with infrared transmission